Updated: September 19, 2023

 Of course, there’s nothing wrong with spending on these times, but it’s important to stay within what you can afford.

-Because spending more won’t fix your situation, and it probably just makes it a little bit harder for you to eventually save enough money to come back home for good.
+Spending more won’t fix your situation, and it probably just makes it a little bit harder for you to save enough money to come back home for good eventually.

 The Escape Artist